lorin/tla-linearizability/README.md

   linearizability.
 In particular, the `IsLinearizableHistory` operator returns true if an event history is linearizable.
 * [LinQueue.tla](LinQueue.tla) instantiates the Linearizability module for a queue (FIFO) object.
-It contains an `IsLin` operator that returns true if an event history for a queue is linearizable.
+It contains an `IsLinearizableHistory` operator that returns true if an event history for a queue is linearizable.
 * [LinQueuePlusCal.tla](LinQueuePlusCal.tla) is a PlusCal version.
 If a history is linearizable, using TLC with this module makes it easy to see